SchweizerischeBundesbahnen/netzgrafik-editor-frontend/documentation/CREATE_NODES.md

 ### Move nodes

 If you move a node - the Netzgrafik routes all to the node aligned trainrun sections automatically.
-The Netzgrafik recalculates the routing and results in a new well aligned readable layout.
+The Netzgrafik recalculates the routing layout and results in a new well aligned readable graphical layout.

 #### Trainrun sorting heuristics

 ##### Single trainrun

 This example shows how a trainrun is aligned to a node.
-The outgoing/incoming edge depends on the position of the node.
+The outgoing/incoming edge (trainrun sections) depends on the node position to where the trainrun section is algined to.

 ![node move small](./animated_images/compressed/29-01-2024-006-move-nodes-reroute_trainrun.gif)

 ##### Multiple trainruns

-This example shows how several trainrun aligned nodes and .
-The outgoing/incoming edge depends on the position of the node.
+This example shows how several trainruns and nodes The outgoing/incoming edge alginment depends strongly on the position of the node.

-If two or more trainrun have at least one identical node (start/end does not matter), the trainrun are sorted according to the position of the branching node: (from top to bottom or from left to right or vice versa).
+If two or more trainrun have at least one identical node (start/end does not matter), the trainrun are sorted according to the position of the branching node -from top to bottom or from left to right or vice versa.

 If two or more trainrun have the same neighbouring nodes, they are sorted by trainrun category and name.
-If the name is the same, they are further sorted according to the order of the drawing - first drawn, first aligned (from top to bottom or from left to right or vice versa).
+If the category and name are the same, they are further sorted according to the order of the drawing - first drawn, first aligned (from top to bottom or from left to right or vice versa).

 > **Sorting heuristic**
 > - Position Alignment (Top > Bottom > Left > Right)
 > - Left - Right | Top - Down
 > - Category
 > - Trainrun name (alphabetically)
 > - Trainrun (drawing order)
 > - Trainrun section (drawing order)

 ![node move big](./animated_images/compressed/29-01-2024-006-move-nodes-reroute_trainrun-big.gif)

-##### Inserting new trainruns
+##### Inserting and deleting of trainruns

-Inserting and deleting trainrun sections affects the pin orders (edge ordering) and the node size ( height, width).
+Inserting and deleting trainrun sections affects the pin orders (edge ordering) and the node size (height, width).

 ![node move big](./animated_images/compressed/2024-1-25-Move_nodes_reoute_notes_ports.gif)